VSPEC-collab/VSPEC/docs/index.md

 VSPEC is a tool designed to create time-series datasets combining spectroscopic light curves incorporating stellar variability with phase curves of M-star planets utilizing GCM's.
 It produces reflected light...

-### Overview

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ### Directories and Files

 The code is made up of 4 main programs: